 Health Monitor Network

 We’re excited to announce that the long-awaited “Guide to Living with Tardive Dyskinesia” by Health Monitor Network has been published.
 TD warrior Phyllis Hall appears on the cover and is sharing her amazing story offering hope to all those with tardive dyskinesia.
-TD patients Leslie Baumgartner, Cariena Birchard, and our Founder, Kathleen Shea, will be sharing their insightful self-help tips for TD.
+TD patients Leslie Baumgartner, Cariena Birchard, and our Founder, Kathleen Shea, share their insightful self-help tips for TD.

 NOTD does not engage in the practice of medicine.
 The organization is not a medical authority.
 In all cases, NOTD recommends that you contact a physician regarding any course of treatment for tardive syndromes.